 The preceding TRACK command should contain the attribute DUMP and may contain the attribute ONETABLE.
-The tracking plots are appended to the file_name.ps where file_name can be specified via the attribute file-name=file_name.
+The tracking plots are appended to the file file\name.ps where file\name can be specified via the attribute filename=file\name.
 Note that the plots are appended to this file and the file is not overwritten.